k3s-io/k3s/CONTRIBUTING.md

 Of course, contributing code is more than welcome!
 To keep things simple, if you're fixing a small issue, you can simply submit a PR and we will pick it up.
 However, if you're planning to submit a bigger PR to implement a new feature or fix a relatively complex bug, please open an issue that explains the change and the motivation for it.
 If you're addressing a bug, please explain how to reproduce it.

+If you're interesting in contributing documentation, please note the following:
+- Doc issues are raised in this repository, and they are tracked under the `kind/documentation` label.
+- Pull requests are submitted to the K3s documentation source in the [Rancher docs repository.](https://github.com/rancher/docs/) The K3s docs content is in the `content/k3s/` directory.

 ## Developer Certificate Of Origin ##

 To contribute to this project, you must agree to the Developer Certificate of Origin (DCO) for each commit you make.
 The DCO is a simple statement that you, as a contributor, have the legal right to make the contribution.